research opportunities in the Elphick lab

 If you are a work study student, or are interested in gaining research experience for credit (or even fun), then we could use help with any of the projects listed below during the academic year.
 Students who are interested in developing a project of their own as a part of the research they do in the lab (e.g., for an undergraduate thesis, or through the Summer Undergraduate Research Fellowship program) are especially encouraged.

-If you are interested in gaining research experience in the lab, please send Chris Elphick a note describing your academic record (a copy of your transcript is best), your reasons for wanting research experience, and SPECIFIC ideas you have about which aspect of our lab’s research you would be most interested in and why.
+If you are interested in gaining research experience in the lab, please send Chris Elphick a note describing your academic record (a copy of your transcript is best), your reasons for wanting research experience, and SPECIFIC ideas you have about which aspect of our lab's research you would be most interested in and why.
+If you don't do these things it will tell me that you haven't researched the lab's work very well.

-Saltmarsh sparrow ecology and conservation.
-For the last few years, we have been studying saltmarsh sharp-tailed sparrows and seaside sparrows along the Connecticut coast.
+Saltmarsh bird ecology and conservation.
+For the last few years, we have been studying saltmarsh sparrows and seaside sparrows along the Connecticut coast.
 Our main goals are to obtain a better understanding of the things that influence the distribution and demographics of these two species, which are both considered high conservation priorities in New England.
 Currently, we are seeking someone who could help with data management for this project.
 Working on this study could potentially lead to paid field work during the summer, or to the chance to develop independent field projects.
 If you are mathematically inclined, we also have several data sets that could be used to do interesting analyses that could form an undergraduate thesis.
 To learn more about what we are doing, check out the posters on the wall outside the lab (BioPharm 310) or click here.

 Importance of rice agriculture for waterbirds.
 Rice is one of the world’s most important crops, and occupies a huge area of land worldwide.
 Unlike most crops it is grown in flooded conditions, and in some areas has been shown to contribute greatly to waterbird conservation.
 We are currently compiling a database documenting the use of rice fields by waterbirds globally.
 Work on this project would involve literature searches and database management.
 There are also several ways in which the database could be used to develop an undergraduate thesis project (e.g., to look at global patterns of biodiversity, or to look at conservation questions).
 To read a little about work on birds in California rice fields, click here.